chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/tag.md

 * Use a tag to perform an action.
 * The accessibility label for a tag ideally comes from the visible label text on the tag.
-* While multiple tags can be selected, only one can be in focus
+* While multiple tags can be selected, only one can be in focus.
-* If a tag can be deleted, it’s recommended to display the X delete icon.
+* If a tag can be deleted, it’s recommended to display the "X" delete icon.
-* Each tag is a focusable element.
-If a tag has a delete icon and no other action the entire tag and X icon are one focusable element.
-If a tag has another action, like select, then the tag content and X icon are two separate focusable elements.